shyye/java-tdd-oop-encapsulation/README.md

 I want to be able to stop the car from moving.

-I want to be able to turn left and right.
+I want to be able to turn the car left and right.

-I want to be able to replace the battery if it breaks.
+I want to be able to replace the battery with either kind as needed.

-I want to be able to return the car for a refund if it breaks.
 ```

 ## Next steps